Key establishment \`a la Merkle in a quantum world: Merkle's Original Scheme and How to Break and Partially Repair It with Quantum Computers

 Out of $N^3$ points in the domain of~$f\!$, there are exactly \mbox{$t=N$} solutions to the problem of finding an $x$ so that \mbox{$g(x)=1$}.
-It~suffices for Bob to apply the BBHT generalization~\cite{BBHT} of Grover's algorithm~\cite{grover}, which finds such an $x$ after \mbox{$O(\sqrt{N^3/t}\,) = O(\sqrt{N^2}\,) = O(N)$} calls on~$g$ (and~therefore on~$f$).
+It~suffices for Bob to apply the BBHT generalization~\cite{BBHT} of Grover's algorithm~\cite{grover}, which finds such an $x$ after \mbox{$O\big(\sqrt{N^3/t}\,\big) = O\big(\sqrt{N^2}\,\big) = O(N)$} calls on~$g$ (and~therefore on~$f$).
 Bob sends back $f(x)$ to Alice, who knows the value of $x$ because she was careful to keep her randomly chosen points.
-Therefore, it suffices of $O(N)$ calls on~$f$ by Alice and Bob for them to agree on key~$x$.\, \footnote{\,As we made clear already, we are only concerned in this paper by the number of calls made to black-box functions.
-Nevertheless, \emph{if} we cared also about computational efficiency, Bob would sort the elements of $Y$ in increasing order after receiving them from Alice so that he can quickly determine, given any~\mbox{$y=f(x)$}, whether or not~\mbox{$y \in Y\!$}, which is needed to compute function~$g$.
-Alternatively, universal hashing could be used~\cite{CW}.}
+Therefore, it suffices of $O(N)$ calls\,\footnote{\,If we cared about computational efficiency instead of only query complexity, Bob would sort the elements of $Y$ in increasing order after receiving them from Alice.
+In this way, he can quickly determine, given any~\mbox{$y=f(x)$}, whether or not~\mbox{$y \in Y\!$}, which is needed to compute function~$g$.
+More on computational efficiency in Section~\ref{sec:time}. } on~$f$ by Alice and Bob for them to agree on key~$x$.

-The eavesdropper, on the other hand, is faced with the need to invert $f$ on a specific point of its image.
-Even with a quantum computer, this requires a number of calls on $f$ proportional to the square root of the number of points in its domain~\cite{BBBV}, which is \mbox{$\Omega(\sqrt{N^3}\,) = \Omega(N^{3/2})$}.
+The eavesdropper, on the other hand, is faced again with the need to invert $f$ on a specific point of its image.
+Even with a quantum computer, this requires a number of calls on $f$ proportional to the square root of the number of points in its domain~\cite{BBBV}, which is \mbox{$\Omega\big(\sqrt{N^3}\,\big) = \Omega\big(N^{3/2}\big)$}.
 This is more effort than what is required of the legitimate parties, yet less than quadratically so, as would have been possible in a classical world.
 Even though we have avoided the meltdown of Merkle's original \mbox{approach}, the introduction of quantum computers available to all sides seems to be to the advantage of the codebreakers.
 Can we remedy this situation?
 Furthermore, is any security possible at all against a quantum computer if both legitimate parties are restricted to being purely classical?
 We~address these two questions in the rest of this paper.